Page Reviewed / Updated - Jun. 2017

 Some chapters require that the care recipient (the person with an Alzheimer's or dementia diagnosis) be at least 60 years of age.
 However, rarely are individuals requiring help denied assistance based solely on their age.

-Care recipients must have a diagnosis of Alzheimer’s disease or related memory loss disorder such as vascular dementia, FTD, Lewy Body, Pick’s, Multi-Infarct, Parkinson’s, Huntington’s or Creutzfeldt-Jakob disease.
+Care recipients must have a diagnosis of Alzheimer’s disease or related memory loss disorder, such as Vascular Dementia, FTD, Lewy Body, Pick’s, Multi-Infarct, Parkinson’s, Huntington’s, Normal Pressure Hydrocephalus, or Creutzfeldt-Jakob disease.
+Some organizations may require verification of diagnosis by a doctor.

 Most Alzheimer’s Association chapters that offer respite care require that the caregiver not be receiving respite funds from other agencies.
-They also require that there be a “financial need” however what this means can vary broadly.
+They also require that there be a “financial need”.
+However, what this means can vary broadly.
 One program that does discuss their financial requirements published that the care recipient’s annual income must be less than $40,000 a year and their assets less than $100,000.
+Another program that discussed their financial requirements has no income requirements for eligibility.

 The Alzheimer Foundation of America does not publish requirements other than to say acceptance is based on need.